Last Updated on November 5, 2022

-The scraps will start to regrow and once the roots sprout, you can transfer to a pot of soil.
+The scraps will start to regrow, and once the roots sprout, you can transfer them to a pot of soil.
 Just make sure the pot has drainage!
-If it doesn’t, you’re plants will probably die.
+If it doesn’t, your plants will probably die.
 I learned this the hard way….

-The one thing that I’d really like to add to my windowsill garden is a big ol’ pot of spinach!
+The one thing that I’d really like to add to my window boxes is a big ol’ pot of spinach!
 It’s pretty easy to grow indoors with a shallow and wide pot.

-I will keep you up-to-date on my windowsill garden progress, and I really, really hope that you feel empowered to give one a try too!
+I will keep you up-to-date on my window box garden progress, and I really, really hope that you feel empowered to give one a try too!

 If you do, please let me know.
 You can tag me @going.zero.waste on instagram.